-Payments in 2015/16 totalling £0.059m (£0.058m in 2014/15) were made to the West Yorkshire Superannuation Fund being the Council's share of payments to employees of the former West Riding County Council incurred as a result of the Local Government Reorganisation in 1974.
+Payments in 2016/17 totalling £0.029m (£0.059m in 2015/16) were made to the West Yorkshire Superannuation Fund being the Council's share of payments to employees of the former West Riding County Council incurred as a result of the Local Government Reorganisation in 1974.

-38 Contingent Liabilities
+41 Contingent Liabilities

-St Leger Homes of Doncaster Ltd and Doncaster Children's Services Trust Pension Liability
+St Leger Homes of Doncaster Ltd Pension Liability

-The Council has given an undertaking to assume responsibility for liabilities relating to the South Yorkshire Pension Fund relating to staff transferred to St Leger Homes of Doncaster Ltd which was formed on 1st October 2005 to provide housing management and other services on behalf of the Council and Doncaster Children's Services Trust which became operational on 1st October 2014 to provide children's services on behalf of the Council.
-The element relating to the pension liability prior to the transfers is included in the Council's own accounts.
-The actuary has assessed the post transfer deficits at £11.828m and £1.054m respectively as at 31st March 2016.
-The Council considers it unlikely that these guarantees will be exercised so they are disclosed as a contingent liability in the Council's own accounts.
+The Council has given an undertaking to assume responsibility for liabilities relating to the South Yorkshire Pension Fund relating to staff transferred to St Leger Homes of Doncaster Ltd which was formed on 1st October 2005 to provide housing management and other services on behalf of the Council.
+The actuary has assessed the deficit at £41.963m as at 31st March 2017.
+The Council considers it unlikely that this guarantee will be exercised so it is disclosed as a contingent liability in the Council's own accounts.